KatherineMichel/portfolio/conference-blog-posts/recap-of-djangocon-us-2023.md

 Andy pointed out the "white box" unit testing at the bottom of the pyramid and "black box" testing of the components above.

-Tools for black box testing
+Tools for black box testing...
+Cypress and Playwright can do all of these things
 ![](recap-of-djangocon-us-2023-images/andy-tools-for-black-box-testing.png)

+Focusing on open source tools, Andy went over how to do component, API, and UI testing, with examples and pitfalls from his own personal experience.

 Web Test Automation Tool Comparison
 ![](recap-of-djangocon-us-2023-images/andy-web-test-automation-tool-comparison.png)